-Before a JDBC application interacts with a database, it must cause the JDBC driver to be loaded in the Java session.
+Before a JDBC application connects to a database, it must cause the proper JDBC driver to be loaded in the Java session.
 Derby provides the following JDBC drivers for use with the Derby database engine:

-- org.apache.derby.jdbc.EmbeddedDriver
+• org.apache.derby.jdbc.EmbeddedDriver

-- For embedded environments, when Derby runs in the same JVM as the application
+For embedded environments, when Derby runs in the same JVM as the application.
+This is commonly referred to as the embedded drvier.

-- org.apache.derby.jdbc.ClientDriver
+• org.apache.derby.jdbc.ClientDriver